cetmix/cetmix-tower/cetmix_tower_server/readme/CONFIGURE.md

 - **Servers**: Select the servers associated with the tag.

+## Configure OSs (Operating Systems)

+To configure operating systems, go to the `Cetmix Tower/Settings` and select the `OSs` menu.
+Click `Create` and fill in the values for the following fields:

+- **Name**: Readable name
+- **Reference**: Unique identifier used to address the OS in conditions and expressions.
+Leave this field blank to generate it automatically based on the name.
+- **Color**: Select a color for the OS.
+- **Previous Version**: Select the previous version of the current OS.

 ### Variables Applicability

 [Cetmix Tower](https://cetmix.com/tower) supports `jinja2` syntax for variables.
 You can use variables to render: